TinusgragLin/slices-2020-march-to-june/WeeklyNote-w3.15.md

 to forget every detail you should pay attention to.

 Although I have this disagreement against `好记性不如烂笔头` as I reckon that the capability of memorizing\
-is actually a result of training and the more we rely on notebooks just to remember things, the worse our \
+is actually a result of trainin g and the more we rely on notebooks just to remember things, the worse our \
 memory become, and we need to **construct** a system, not merely "remember" all these pieces of fragments\
 I do have perceived the necessity to just take things down and fathom deeper during this process.

 ## Vim

 ### Scrolling

+1. Scroll Window Up\&Down

 |Key|Descrition|
 --|--